Our Research Team

 Derek Falk, PhD, is a Postdoctoral Research Fellow in Cancer Prevention and Control at the Wake Forest School of Medicine and Research Associate in the Institute for Collaborative Health Research and Practice at the University of Texas at Austin.
 Dr. Falk’s research focuses on health equity in cancer outcomes across the continuum with particular interests in rural populations and supportive care services.
 His work includes multiple peer-reviewed publications highlighting the impact of a cancer education and patient navigation program to increase breast and cervical cancer screening among a sample of more than 8,000 rural and border residents in Texas.
 Dr. Falk continues to examine the supportive care needs of rural and underserved populations of cancer survivors in multiple studies at the Wake Forest Baptist Health Comprehensive Cancer Center.
 These National Cancer Institute (NCI)-funded studies examine financial hardship and toxicity among rural cancer survivors as well as navigation services to improve financial outcomes and increase diversity in clinical trial enrollment using the navigation services located in the Office of Cancer Health Equity.
 Currently, Dr. Falk is applying for research funding from the Geographic Management of Cancer Health Disparities Program (GMaP) Region 1-South and the NCI to study food insecurity and financial hardship in rural populations of cancer survivors using data from the National Health Interview Survey.

-Lisa S. Panisch is currently an NIMH T32 Postdoctoral Research Fellow with the Department of Psychiatry at the University of Rochester Medical Center.
+Lisa S. Panisch is currently an Assistant Professor at Wayne State University.
 She received her PhD from the Steve Hicks School of Social Work at the University of Texas at Austin, where she examined connections between maternal histories of trauma and subsequent mental health outcomes for mothers and their children over time.
 In addition, she developed and is a Co-Principal Investigator of the Chronic Pelvic Pain and Women’s Well-Being Study, in partnership with the Women’s Health Institute at UT Austin.
 Lisa’s transdisciplinary research agenda focuses on intergenerational patterns of childhood trauma and adversity and their implications for health and mental health across the lifespan.
 Her targeted areas of emphasis are tri-fold: 1) pre- and perinatal mechanisms of trauma transmission and implications for maternal-child health and mental health, 2) exploring the intersection of racial oppression and trauma, and their combined effects on physical and mental health disparities, and 3) the development and evaluation of trauma-focused interventions that alleviate symptom burden and reduce the risk of trauma transmission to future generations.
 Lisa has also provided research and teaching assistance for the Foundations of Interprofessional Collaborative Practice course, as well as the Integrated Behavioral Health Scholars program, and has served as a guest lecturer on topics such as trauma, unexplained medical symptoms, and implications for health and mental health care practice.